AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Print *selection*.all`
-  Dereferences the selection (or by default the name under the cursor) and prints the value in the debugger console.
+  Dereferences the selection (or by default the name under the pointer) and prints the value in the debugger console.

 :menuselection:`Display *selection*.all`
-  Dereferences the selection (or by default the name under the cursor) and displays the value in the data window.
+  Dereferences the selection (or by default the name under the pointer) and displays the value in the data window.